Peak Chamber Orchestra - Music in the peak district

 We were about to celebrate the 50th anniversary of the orchestra and plans were being made for a social event in May 2020, but these of course were put on hold as the coronavirus struck us all.
 The orchestra suspended operations in mid-March 2020 and eventually restarted in September 2021.

-Rehearsals will start for autumn 2023 on 12th September 2023 under the leadership of Keith Barstow, but there will be occasions when there is no rehearsal.
-We look forward to welcoming all existing members back, and possibly some new members; following our publicity efforts over the last few weeks.
+Rehearsals will start for spring of 2025 on 14th January 2025 under the leadership of Keith Barstow, but there will be occasions when there is no rehearsal.
+We look forward to welcoming all existing members back, and possibly some new members; following our publicity efforts over the last few months.

-We shall be holding an open evening again this Spring in the Mechanics Institute in Eyam on Tuesday 26th March 2024 and all are welcome.
+We shall be holding an open evening again this Summer in the Village Hall at Baslow on Tuesday 6th May 2025 and all are welcome.
 There is no fee for admittance.
-The orchestra will be playing a number of pieces (details to follow) which we have been rehearsing since the new year.
+The orchestra will be playing a number of pieces which we have been rehearsing since the start of the new year, including a new piece which has been especially written for us for this occasion.